Author Instructions

 There are many costs associated with publishing scholarly journals, such as those of managing peer review, copy editing, typesetting and online hosting.
 To cover these costs in the absence of journal subscriptions, authors (or their representatives) are asked to pay article processing charges (APCs).

-The APC in Cell Structure and Function is ¥100,000 for all article types except commissioned Reviews and Mini-reviews, which are free to publish.
+The APC in Cell Structure and Function is ¥100,000 (Japanese yen), approximately US$670 in 2024, for all article types except commissioned Reviews and Mini-reviews, which are free to publish.
 Authors of accepted manuscripts will be invoiced for the APC before publication of their manuscript.
+The journal does not charge a submission fee.

 License to Publish